i4g0/adsb-analytics/README.md

 # ADS-B Analytics

 A comprehensive ADS-B (Automatic Dependent Surveillance-Broadcast) aircraft tracking and analysis system for Raspberry Pi.
-This project collects real-time aircraft data from your local ADS-B receiver, enriches it with registration information, and generates daily summaries using AI.
+This project collects real-time aircraft data from your local ADS-B receiver, enriches it with registration information, and generates daily summaries using OpenAI's API.

 ## Features